Skip to Content

 • Step 2

 Individual read only queries can be routed to the replica.
-There are some conditions such as the isolation level must be read commited.
+There are some conditions such as the isolation level must be read committed.
 Further details can be found at Hint-Based Statement Routing for Active/Active (Read Enabled).
 The following steps attempt to demonstrate this.

 SQL